Medical Office Assistant

 Prerequisite: Medical Terminology

 This course focuses on learning the skills necessary to be a vital and important part of the medical office.
 Topics covered include: proper telephone etiquette, communicating with patients and physicians, organizational skills, records management, and appointment scheduling, Alberta Health Care billing, WCB claims, transcribing/typing of medical letters, and understanding confidentiality within the medical field.
+NOTE: In order to successfully complete the course, students must earn a grade of 75% or better and have a minimum of 85% attendance.
+Maximum 12 students

 Productivity & Workplace Communication